Maxlinn/Maxlinn/README.md

 - You don't stop doing things because you grow old.
 You grow old because you stop doing things. *@TinyAdapter*
 - Everything seems easy when someone told you how.
+- Better early than late, better late than never.

 ## Taste

 <img src="https://github-readme-stats.vercel.app/api?username=maxlinn&count_private=true&show_icons=true" alt="wakatime" align="right">

-1. Love semantic and concise code, i.e. pythonic.
+1. Love semantic and concise code, pythonic supporter.
-2. Love the structuralized more than the non-structuralized, especially for writings.
+2. Love structuralized more than non-structuralized, especially for writings.
-3. Love simple and extensible code more than versatile but ill ones.
+3. Love simple and extensible programs more than fancy but slow ones.
-4. Hate dull work.
+4. Hate boring work.

 ## Commit History